 former prosecution experience under our belts.
 So let our experience work for you!

-Are you under investigation for kidnapping in Long Island?
+Are you under investigation for kidnapping?
 Let us help you clear your name.

 Contact Prime & O'Brien, LLP now for a free case review with a seasoned Long Island criminal defense lawyer!

 The crime of kidnapping is found in the New York Penal Code Section 135

 and it is described as unlawfully abducting another person without their